taichi-dev/taichi_houdini/README.md

 # now you have activated this env
 python3.7 -m pip install --upgrade taichi
 # the site package will be installed in the folder "htoti_env/lib/python3.7/site-packages"
-# adding it to the PYTHONPAHT in the htoti.json will let houdini use the package inside
+# Now set PYTHONPATH the directory containing this virtual environment's site packages, and you are good to go.
 ```

-### Instaling Taichi for Houdini
+### Installing under the Houdini directory
 If you insist to manage the packages in the Python shipped with Houdini manually, follow the steps below.

 - Linux